Find Affordable College Courses

 Communication & Journalism Student Demographics at UNC Greensboro

-Take a look at the following statistics related to the make-up of the communication and journalism majors at University of North Carolina at Greensboro.
+Take a look at the following statistics related to the make-up of the communication & journalism majors at University of North Carolina at Greensboro.

 UNC Greensboro Communication & Journalism Bachelor’s Program

-During the 2020-2021 academic year, 186 students graduated with a bachelor's degree in communication and journalism from UNC Greensboro.
-About 41% were men and 59% were women.
-The typical communication and journalism bachelor's degree program is made up of only 36% men.
-So male students are more repesented at UNC Greensboro since its program graduates 6% more men than average.
+For the most recent academic year available, 43% of communication & journalism bachelor's degrees went to men and 57% went to women.
+The typical communication & journalism bachelor's degree program is made up of only 36% men.
+So male students are more repesented at UNC Greensboro since its program graduates 7% more men than average.

 undefined

-Prospective students may be interested in knowing that this school graduates 14% more racial-ethnic minorities in its communication and journalism bachelor's program than the national average.*
+Prospective students may be interested in knowing that this school graduates 19% more racial-ethnic minorities in its communication & journalism bachelor's program than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from University of North Carolina at Greensboro with a bachelor's in communication and journalism.
+The following table and chart show the race/ethnicity for students who recently graduated from University of North Carolina at Greensboro with a bachelor's in communication & journalism.

 undefined